miusarname2/laravel-test-CRUD/README.md

     composer install
     ```

-3. Copy the `.env.example` file to `.env` and configure the database environment variables.
+3. Copy the `.env.example` file to `.env` and configure the environment variables.

 4. Generate the application key: